Dear All HR professionals,

 From India, Mumbai

 I would suggest that you check the appointment letter of your friend with XYZ Co.
 Does it mention anything about the gratuity payment?
-I am sure that since the company was not registered with ROC, it must not be covered under the gratuity act for the first 5 years.
-After getting registered with ROC, the company would have been eligible to provide gratuity payments to employees who worked with them for 5 years under the registered company PQR.
+I am sure that since the company was not registered with the ROC, it must not have been covered under the gratuity act for the first 5 years.
+After getting registered with the ROC, the company would have been eligible to provide gratuity payments to employees who worked with them for 5 years under the registered company PQR.
 Hence, I doubt your friend can claim the gratuity amount.

 Regards,